About Dawoud & Renegade Sufi

 Dawoud has performed, either as a band leader, solo, or with others at virtually every venue of note in NYC (Including the Apollo Theater, Town Hall, the Blue Note, Birdland, and the Brooklyn Acadamy of Music).

-Dawoud's modifications of the sitar have inspired him to begin designing his own instruments.
+Dawoud's modifications of the sitar have inspired him to begin designing his own instrument.
+As of this writing, a new instrument combining elements of guitar, sitar, and cello is being constructed.
 More news on this to come.

 Dawoud has published several articles in many online and print magazines (including doobeedoobeedoo.info, and illumemagazine.com).
 He released his first novel, an Islamic / Sufi science fiction story titled "A Quantum Hijria" (published in paperback by Leilah Publishing, available on amazon.com and barnesandnoble.com).
 Forthcoming writing projects include another Science fiction novel (titled "Apotheosis Now"), and a text book on music.

 SOME DETAILS OF DAWOUD'S MUSICAL (and other) ACCOMPLISHMENTS.

 "RAM" (One Life Productions. dir.
 Edwin Porres) - "The Rose" (dir.
 Fareen Butt) - "The Life and Times of Omar Khayyam" (dir.
 Majid Beemtaha) - "One Voice; Our Youth" (dir.
 Muhammad Stewart) - "Where There's a Will, There's a Way" (Sunshine Star productions) - "Beyond Baklava" (Sunshine Star productions (Dawoud also co-directed two segments of this film),"10 Forward", (produced and directed by Khalid Sawaf), "Life By The Drop:" (directed by Tico Chango), and others.